 About Us

 GCWR sponsors and operates a 24-hour Rescue Hotline (979-849-0184) that the public can call if they find injured or orphaned animals or have questions concerning wildlife.
-Also, our group raises public awareness of wildlife issues through a variety of educational programs to school groups, civic organizations, and clubs free of charge.
+Our group also raises public awareness of wildlife issues through a variety of educational programs to school groups, civic organizations, and clubs free of charge.

 As a whole, GCWR typically cares for over 2,500 animals per year with a greater than 60% release rate back to wild.
 GCWR has cared for over 250 different species of birds, mammals, and reptiles.
 Since GCWR beginnings in 1994 it has not shut its door to wildlife for a single day.